mike-ward/Markdown-Edit/index.md

 such an application, but what makes it stand out from the crowd is the minimalistic, stylish-looking interface"

+[Programosy] – "The best Markdown Editor at the moment"

   [CommonMark]: http://commonmark.org
   [Chocolatey]: https://chocolatey.org/packages/markdown-edit
   [Fix for font issue]: https://github.com/mike-ward/Markdown-Edit/issues/14